This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 - It is good to brush your suede couch regularly.
 Brushing the couch regularly will maintain its shine and keep the dust away.
-Brushing regularly will not let the dust to set on the couch.
+Brushing regularly will not let the dust settle on the couch.

 - You should avoid brushing your couch with long sweeping motions, instead; you should opt for brushing small areas at a time in circular or cross-motions.

-- If there are food or drinks spilled on the couch, try to clean the stains as soon as possible, so that the stains do not settle.
+- If there is food or drink spills on the couch, try to clean the stains as soon as possible, so that the stains do not settle.

 - Work on one section of your couch at a time.
 Keep the spray bottle at a distance of 20-30 cm away from the couch.
-Spraying from close can result in too much spray on a particular spot and spraying from too far may result in getting sprayed in an uneven manner or getting sprayed on other things.
+Spraying from close can result in too much spray on a particular spot and spraying from too far may result in getting sprayed unevenly or getting sprayed on other things.

 - Allow the suede spray to sit for at least 12 hours so that it dries completely.

-- Keep a habit of cleaning your suede couch regularly to avoid settling of dust and stains.
+- Keep a habit of cleaning your suede couch regularly to avoid dust and stains.

 - Avoid brushing your couch in long sweeping motions.